Payments

 How do I know where contactless payments are accepted?

-Contactless payments are accepted where you see the contactless payments symbol — four curved lines with a circle around them and a hand holding a card — on the merchant’s electronic payment terminal, device or card reader or on signage near the front door or checkout.
+Contactless payments are accepted where you see the contactless payments symbol — the same indicator with a circle around them and a hand holding a card — on the merchant’s electronic payment terminal, device or card reader or on signage near the front door or checkout.
 The payment terminal may also simply say “tap, swipe or insert card” to pay, indicating that contactless payments are available.

 Though consumers are increasingly embracing tap and go, some merchants have been slower to implement contactless payments because they believe it will be costly to replace their point-of-sale hardware.